 Directions:located on the southeast corner of 54th and Glendale avenues

 Hours: Tours are Monday-Friday at 10:00 a.m. and 1:00 p.m.

-Phoenix Odyssey Aquarium
+Phoenix Odysea Aquarium

 Butterfly Wonderland is a great indoor activity.
 Interactive excursion with thousands of butterflies and an indoor rain forest.
 Walk through the conservatory, watch butterflies emerge from a chrysalis, check out the rainforest reptiles or watch a 3D show.

 Musical Instrument Museum

 The Musical Instrument Museum (MIM) is the largest of its kind.
 It is home to more than 10,000 instruments from all over the world.
 The MIM is organized by continent and then country.